 The Academy is committed to maintaining an academic climate in which individuals of the academy community have access to an opportunity to benefit fully from the Academy’s programs and activities.
 This policy has been developed to proactively create a campus environment in which incidents of sexual misconduct can be promptly and effectively responded to without further victimization, retaliation, and with possible remediation of its effects.
 Find additional information, by reviewing the USSA Academic Catalogs.

 Abusive sexual conduct by anyone is a threat to the entire Academy community.
-All students who believe another individual has personally violated them in a sexual manner should immediately report the incident to the Title IX/Coordinator, The Academy’s Dean of Administration and Finance, any other member of the senior management team at The Academy, and/or to local police.
+All students who believe another individual has personally violated them in a sexual manner should immediately report the incident to the Title IX/Coordinator, The Academy’s Director of Student Affairs, any other member of the senior management team at The Academy, and/or to local police.

 Students are strongly encouraged to report all incidents that threaten the student’s continued well-being, safety, or security.
 University personnel will assist the student in notifying authorities, if requested.